By Jonathan Berg

 with the Commissioners until 1854.

-The town council often met in a local pub and was
+The town council often met in local pubs, such as the

-strongly influenced by the Economic Party, a group within
+influenced by the Economic Party, a group within the

 public projects.
 It was clear that the town was in a mess